allo-protocol/allo-v2/contracts/strategies/donation-voting-merkle-distribution-vault/README.md

 1. `ApplicationStatus`: Contains the recipient application's index and status row.
 2. `Recipient`: Captures recipient-specific attributes, such as using a registry anchor, recipient address, and metadata.
+3. `Claim`: Describes a claim for allocated tokens.
-3. `Distribution`: Represents fund distribution, encompassing an index, recipient ID, allocation amount, and Merkle proof.
+4. `Distribution`: Represents fund distribution, encompassing an index, recipient ID, allocation amount, and Merkle proof.
+5. `Permit2Data`: Represents the permit data and the signature.

 ### Modifiers